-Four ornamental columns each 4.65 meters (15 feet) high and a white marble stele stand at the ends of the bridge.
+Four ornamental columns each 15 feet (4.65 meters) high and a white marble stele stand at the ends of the bridge.
 One stele records the reconstruction of the bridge by Emperor Kangxi of the Qing Dynasty (1644-1911) in 1698.
 The other stele bears calligraphy by Emperor Qianlong, the grandson of Kangxi.
 It reads 'Morning moon over Lugou', and for the 700 years since its completion, the bridge has been a well known scenic spot in the city.

-As well as being famed for its aesthetic features, it is also considered to be an architectural masterpiece.
+Not only famed for its aesthetic features, the Marco Polo Bridge is also considered to be an architectural masterpiece.
 It is built of solid granite, with a large central arch flanked by ten smaller ones.
-Each of the ten piers is protected by triangular iron pillars that have been installed to prevent by flood and ice.
+Each of the ten piers is protected by triangular iron pillars that have been installed to prevent flood and ice.

 |Admission Fee:||CNY 20|

-Wanping City Wall (Admisstion fee: CNY 5) |
+Wanping City Wall (Admission fee: CNY 3)

-Sculpture Garden (free of charge and open 08:00 - 17:00, closed on Monday)
+Sculpture Garden (free of charge and open during 08:00 - 17:00, closed on Monday)